dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 >[!NOTE]
 >Apple School Manager enrollment can't be used with [Apple's DEP](device-enrollment-program-enroll-ios.md) or the [device enrollment manager](device-enrollment-manager-enroll.md).

-## Get the Apple a token and assign devices
+## Get the Apple token and assign devices

 Before you can enroll corporate-owned iOS devices with Apple School Manager, you need a token (.p7m) file from Apple.
 This token lets Intune sync information about Apple School Manager-participating devices.
 It also permits Intune to perform enrollment profile uploads to Apple and to assign devices to those profiles.
 While you are in the Apple portal, you can also assign device serial numbers to manage.